Expert Guide to Towing Safely

 Before moving off, check all caravan road lighting functions are working.

 Check the condition of both car and caravan suspension.
 It's important for safety as well as comfort.
 When your caravan is attached to your vehicle it should tow level or slightly nose down, preferably not with its nose up.
 If you find the car rear sags, you may need some form of suspension aid.
 Get specialist advice on the type required for your car from your car dealer or suspension aid supplier.
-Further advice is detailed in our guide, Suspension modifications.
+Further advice is detailed in our Expert Guide on Suspension modifications.

 Ideally, for stability, the noseweight should be between five and seven per cent of the actual laden weight of the caravan.
 But the noseweight must also not exceed the car towball limit or the caravan hitch limit, so use the lowest limit which will probably be the car towball limit.
 If the lowest figure is less than five per cent of the caravan's weight this could compromise stability, so reconsider your choice of towcar.

 The caravan noseweight can be adjusted by the amount of equipment stored to the front or rear of the axle.
 Avoid counteracting a heavy noseweight with weights at the extreme rear of the caravan as this will have a detrimental effect on stability.
-Noseweight can be checked with a purpose built noseweight gauge (preferably complying with BS7961) or by using bathroom scales.
+Noseweight can be checked with a purpose-built noseweight gauge (preferably complying with BS7961) or by using bathroom scales.

 Make sure the mirrors are adjusted correctly and extension mirrors, where required, are removed when not towing.
+For details on how to fit towing mirrors correctly watch our video here.

 Sometimes the spare wheel is standard equipment and hence within the unladen weight of caravan or MRO (mass in running order), but otherwise it is an optional extra with its weight coming out of your payload.
 Remember that fitting a caravan mover adds up to 40kg to the caravan payload and can easily push you over the payload limit.